pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 need to show what scholarly commoning looks like.
-We need mechanisms for participating commoners to govern themselves, and principles flexible enough for anyone to repurpose or modify to fit a particular need, so that commoning comes out of practice, rather than being a set of principles that we try to _fit_ into an existing situation.
+We need mechanisms for participating commoners to govern themselves, and principles flexible enough for anyone to repurpose or modify to fit a particular need, so that commoning is co-created from practice, rather than being a set of principles that we try to _fit_ into an existing situation.

 I think that we need a broader strategy, and a more holistic and inclusive approach to building a commons.
 We've focused institutionally so far, and